POM: Prescription only medicine

 The Clinician should be alert that, as with other labour induction methods, use of dinoprostone may result in inadvertent abruption of placenta and subsequent embolization of antigenic tissue causing in rare circumstances the development of Anaphylactoid Syndrome of Pregnancy (Amniotic Fluid Embolism).

-No dedicated interaction studies have been performed with PROPESS.
+No interaction studies have been performed specifically with PROPESS.

 Prostaglandins potentiate the uterotonic effect of oxytocic drugs.
 Therefore, PROPESS should not be used concurrently with the use of oxytocic drugs.